publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch9/m__us_usc_t29_s259.md

     (b)

-     The agency referred to in subsection (a) of this section shall be—
+     The agency referred to in subsection (a) shall be—

         (1) in the case of the Fair Labor Standards Act of 1938, as amended \[[29 U.S.C.
 201][/us/usc/t29/s201] et seq.\]—the Administrator of the Wage and Hour Division of the Department of Labor;